Arcanorum/rogueworld/README.md

 ### **Mechanics:**

 Things like movement, collision, creating entities, AI, etc. that affects the fundamental flow of the game.
-Due to how they are often intricately tied to many other things, these are mostly handled by me, with input from the community.
+Due to how they are often intricately tied to many other things, these are mostly handled by me (Arcan), with input from the community.

 ### **Content:**